-What is — and isn’t — in the joint statement by Putin and Xi
+What is — and isn’t — in the joint statement from Putin and Xi

 Not in the statement: Ukraine

-The English version of the joint statement runs a whopping 5,364 words — but none of those words is “Ukraine."
-Analysts say that the omission likely reflects China’s unwillingness to support a Russian invasion of its neighbor to the west.
+The English version of the joint statement runs a whopping 5,364 words — but none of those words is “Ukraine.”
+Analysts say the omission probably reflects China’s unwillingness to support a Russian invasion of its neighbor to the west.

-“China doesn’t want to throw its weight to say it supports Russia’s actions on Ukraine, because it doesn’t,” says Alexander Gabuev, a senior fellow with the Carnegie Moscow Center.
+“China doesn’t want to throw its weight to say it supports Russia’s actions on Ukraine, because it doesn’t,” said Alexander Gabuev, a senior fellow with the Carnegie Moscow Center.

 In the statement: NATO